Hey there,

 Knees to your right.

-Set it up however you like,
+Set it up however you like.

-Legs together or bottom leg straightens out.
+Bottom leg straightens out.

-Prop something underneath it if it's not connected to the floor.
+Prop something underneath it if it's not.

 Get really heavy here again in the back body,

-Especially your left shoulder,
+Especially your left shoulder.

-Allowing it to sink down as the earth or your bed supports you,
+As the earth or your bed supports you.

-Giving you what you need to release and to let go of your day as you unravel through this shape and wringout the spine and the organs.
+Giving you what you need to release and to let go of your day.

 Slowly,

-Gently coming back to center,
+Gently coming back to center.

-Let's come into a reclined butterfly pose,
+Let's come into a reclined butterfly pose.

-Bring the soles of your feet together,
+Bring the soles of your feet together.

-Knees fall open,
+Knees fall open.

 Placing your hands on your belly or one on the belly,

-One on the chest,
+One on the chest.

-And just once again feel the heaviness in the back of your body.
+Feel the heaviness in the back of your body.

-And let the placement of the hands be a subtle reminder to be present with your breath as your chest and belly rise and fall.
+To be present with your breath as your chest and belly rise and fall.

 Slowly,

-Gently reach towards your legs,
+Gently reach towards your legs.

-Gather your knees back together,
+Gather your knees back together.

-I'll be guiding you through a short yoga nidra meditation and all you need to do is lay back and listen to the sound of my voice.
+And all you need to do is lay back and listen to the sound of my voice.

-You might want a very small pillow under your head or something under the back of your knees.
+You might want a very small pillow under your head.

 So find a comfortable place and just feel your breath as you are.